4commerce-technologies-AG/meteor-package-pubsettings-template-helper/README.md

 ### Additional Packages

-If you are looking for an easy and highly flexible configuration management based on the NODE_ENV environment, you should have a look at the `4commerce:env-settings` pakage.
+If you are looking for an easy and highly flexible configuration management based on the NODE_ENV environment, you should have a look at the `4commerce:env-settings` package.

 See: https://github.com/4commerce-technologies-AG/meteor-package-env-settings